digitalfabrik/integreat-app/native/docs/android-emulator-windows.md

 ## Install [Java](https://www.java.com/de/)

 ```
 choco install jdk8
 ```
 (This should also set the corresponding paths, e.g. ````JAVA_HOME C:\Program Files\Java\jdk1.8.0_211```` and ````PATH C:\Program Files\Java\jdk1.8.0_211\bin````)

+*Installation was only tested with this Java version, different versions may not work*

 ## Install HAXM